sandesh2526/java-prep/Things.md

 The principle states that high-level modules should not depend on low-level modules; both should depend on abstractions.

-So if we define the DAO classes directly then we do not provide a standard API through which we can define different methods and access them.
+So if we define the DAO classes directly and we do not provide a standard API through which we can define different methods and access them.
 But if we define a abstraction between them we can use that abstraction to create differnt classes of DAO classes for different databases.
 In java we can define a interface as abstraction and it can have various implementation.

 ## Three OOP principles